Skip to main content

 Gas chromatography (GC) involves vaporization and a gas carrier to test the food or drink sample for nutrients or contamination.
 GC is the most widely-used form of testing used in various industries, from food packaging to pharmaceutical and automotive applications.

-The details are technical and complicated, but in essence, an instrument called a chromatograph vaporizes a sample into a gas.
-Once vaporized, a carrier gas is introduced to the sample, which doesn’t react with the sample or the instruments.
-The carrier gas can be one of several gasses like helium, argon, or hydrogen.
+The details are technical and complicated, but in essence, a chromatograph vaporizes a sample into a gas.
+A carrier gas carries the sample gas into a long tube.
+There the gasses are heated, allowing for better separation of the components.
+A carrier gas can be one of several gasses like helium, argon, or hydrogen.

-As its name suggests, the carrier gas carries the sample gas into a long tube, where the gasses are heated, allowing for better separation of the components.
 At the end of this long tube is a detector that records the details of the sample hitting it.
-Once it records and collects the data, the sensor analyzes the information into a graph, charting the number and proportion of the sample’s components.
+The recorded data is collected into a graph, charting the number and proportion of the sample’s components.

 Liquid Chromatography